FlavScents AInsights Entry for 4-Methyl Guaiacol (CAS: 93-51-6)

 7. Toxicology, Safety & Exposure Considerations

-For oral exposure, 4-methyl guaiacol is considered safe within the established FEMA GRAS limits, with a margin of safety supported by its low toxicity profile.
-Dermal exposure in fragrance applications is generally safe, though IFRA guidelines should be consulted to avoid sensitization.
-Inhalation exposure is minimal due to its moderate volatility, but occupational safety measures should be in place during handling to prevent irritation.
+For oral exposure, 4-methyl guaiacol is considered safe at typical flavor use levels, with a high margin of safety.
+Dermal exposure in fragrances is generally well-tolerated, though IFRA guidelines should be consulted to avoid sensitization.
+Inhalation exposure is minimal due to its moderate volatility, but occupational safety measures should be observed in manufacturing settings.
+Risk profiles are similar across food and fragrance applications.

 Citation hooks: EFSA; FEMA; PubChem; toxicology literature